csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

   - misc
     - ablate some model weights by training a binary mask over model parameters (Zhao et al., 2020; Radiya-Dixit and Wang, 2020)
     - Zhang et al. (2020a) trains a “side” network that is fused with the pretrained model via summation
+    - [Cutting Down on Prompts and Parameters: Simple Few-Shot Learning with Language Models](https://arxiv.org/abs/2106.13353) (logan...sameer singh, riedel, 2021) - finetuning only the bias terms can achieve comparable or better accuracy than standard finetuning while only updating 0.1% of the parameters
 - few-shot papers
   - PatternExploiting Training (PET) -- Exploiting Cloze Questions for Few Shot Text Classification and Natural Language Inference ([schick & schutze, 2021](https://aclanthology.org/2021.eacl-main.20.pdf))
     - **cloze questions** - same as masked language modeling: task is to replace some missing words